We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - bathing regularly

-- losing weight to reduce skin folds
+- managing weight to reduce skin folds

 - avoiding gyms, swimming pools, and contact sports while your boils are healing, so any infection doesn’t spread to others

-- avoiding tobacco smoking
+- not smoking tobacco

 - eating a healthy diet